 Hall life gives students an opportunity to develop life skills through self-management, learning the art of negotiation and the value of independence.
-All full-time UGC-funded undergraduates admitted to year one in 2011/12 or thereafter are offered with guaranteed hall residency for 2 semesters, one of which to be taken up during the first year of study.
-Other UGC-funded students may apply student accommodation via the point-system according to the University’s Policy.
+From 2011/12, all year one full-time Government-funded undergraduates are offered with guaranteed hall residency for 2 semesters, one of which to be taken up during the first year of study.
+Other Government-funded students may apply student accommodation via the point-system.

-The lodging charge for the 2016/17 residential year is HK$11,640 for standard room and HK$8,150 for budget room, and all students have to pay a HK$220 hall life education fund.
+The tentative lodging charge for the 2017/18 residential year is HK$11,990 for standard room and HK$8,390 for budget room, and all students have to pay a HK$220 hall life education fund.
 Students in Northcote Hall, Grantham Hall and Robert Black Hall also have to pay the air-conditioning charge for their own bedroom and laundry charges, whereas students in the Jockey Club Student Quarters have to share the electricity charges with their flatmates.
-The lodging charge for the 2017/18 residential year will be reviewed.
+The lodging charge for the 2018/19 residential year will be reviewed.

 An important goal for EdUHK is to allow every full-time undergraduate student to undertake at least one international or regional experience during the course of their studies.
-These include credit-bearing student exchange programmes, short-term study and cultural tours, study visits, etc. In addition, Language Immersion Programmes are provided for students majoring in Chinese and English to enhance their Putonghua and English language proficiency.
+These include credit-bearing student exchange programmes, short-term study and cultural tours, study visits, etc. In addition, Language Immersion Programmes are provided to student teachers majoring in Chinese and English to enhance their Putonghua and English language proficiency.
 These programmes provide opportunities for students to use and study Putonghua and English in a first language-speaking context.